• Home

 Decorate with plants

-Plants can be affordable, especially if you have friends who you can trade clippings and propagation with.
-They add a nice cozy touch to any home decor and aren’t style specific.
+Plants can be affordable, especially if you have friends with who you can trade clippings and propagation.
+They add a nice cozy touch to any home decor and aren’t style-specific.

-You can also find Facebook groups who’s specific purpose it is to trade plants.
+You can also find Facebook groups whose specific purpose it is to trade plants.
 Check out your local area for groups.

 Here are some of my DIY planters